Smart Telescopes (An Introduction)

 The world of amateur astronomy is changing.
 In fact, there just might be a revolution going on.
 We might be at a watershed moment!
 The era of the smart telescopes has arrived!

 These are fully automated telescopes that connect through your smart phone or tablet.
-They have all the information necessary to find and observe objects in the night sky.
+They have all the information necessary to find objects in the night sky.
 And … they take images!
 Yes, no more squinting through a small eyepiece.
 You can now sit back and see the cosmos in full living color!
 Note, however, that these telescopes are not good for imaging the planets.
 Their focus is on the Sun (with an appropriate filter), the Moon, and deep-sky objects.

-Many of these telescopes and telescope accessories can be purchased directly from the manufacturer (e.g. ZWO and Dwarf Labs) or from other suppliers of astronomical equipment such as High Point Scientific, Agena Astro, and Astronomics.
+Many of these telescopes and accessories can be purchased directly from the manufacturer (e.g. ZWO and Dwarf Labs) or from other suppliers of astronomical equipment such as High Point Scientific, Agena Astro, and Astronomics.

 Seestar S50 images, Credit: Bruce Gavett